Delaware LLC Formation 2026: $110 Filing Fee + $300/yr Franchise Tax and the Court of Chancery Edge

 Delaware vs. Home-State Filing: When Does Delaware Make Sense?

 Delaware's reputation as the "best state for LLCs" is accurate for some businesses and misleading for others.
+Remember that operating outside Delaware means registering as a foreign LLC where you do business — and Delaware itself charges $200 to register an out-of-state LLC (see our Delaware foreign LLC registration guide).
 Here's a practical comparison:

 | Factor | Delaware LLC | Home-State LLC |